bas-ansible-roles-collection/python2/README.md

 ## Limitations

-* The Python version varies depending on which operating system is used
+* The Python version varies depending on which operating system is used and if non-system package sources are permitted

-As the package policy varies between operating systems, the version of Python installed is variable between supported operating systems.
+As the package policy varies between system and non-system package sources, and between operating systems, the version of Python installed is variable between supported operating systems.

-For Python 2, only the minor version of Python differs between supported operating systems.
+In all cases, only the minor version of Python differs between supported operating systems.

+For Ubuntu machines, a non-system PPA is installed resulting in more recent minor versions of Python to be installed.
+On CentOS machines, the system default package for Ruby will always be installed as no non-system source is available.

+It is a convention of BARC roles to use the latest version of packages.
+Where a suitable non-system package source is available it will be used.
+Otherwise system packages will be used.
+Suitable non-system packages require a reputable, maintainer, typically a company or well respected individual.
+Where non-system packages are used, the variable *BARC_use_non_system_package_sources* can be set to `false` to always use system packages if this is needed.

 _This limitation is **NOT** considered to be significant.
 Solutions will **NOT** be actively pursued._
 _Pull requests addressing this limitation will be considered.*_